KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/part-3-variables-and-aliases.md

    * Jump back to [**Part 1**](/part-1-navigation-and-basics.md) if you need some help with navigating in vim.
 3. Type`source ~/.bash_profile` in your command line.
    * This will reload your settings.

-You can watch the same steps from above in the following animation.